 The Russian architect Berthold Lubetkin once declared “Nothing is too Good for Ordinary People”* and as a founder of the radical Tecton group he designed municipal housing which combined the creation of healthy spaces, where people could live healthy lives, with the expression of his modernist aesthetic.

-By Barbara Lewis • architecture, history, year 2025 • Tags: architecture, Barbara Lewis, history
+By Barbara Lewis • added recently on London Grip, architecture, history, theatre, travel • Tags: architecture, Barbara Lewis, history, theatre, travel